Rabhas01/Task-Tracker/README.md

 # Task Tracker
-### This a single page vue app which is used to created and track tasks for the day
+### This a single page vue app which is used to create and track tasks for the day

 ## Project setup
 ```